Wednesday, July 31, 2024

 CHRISTMAS ON STEROIDS

-If you are interested in the outcome of the air conditioner repair, the operation was successful but the patient died.
+If you are interested in the outcome of the air conditioner repair, the operation was successful, but the patient died.
 The air conditioner came on briefly and everyone was excited and happy.
-Unfortunately even though it was working it wasn’t cooling.
+Unfortunately, even though it was working it wasn’t cooling.
 Now the search was on to find a replacement air conditioner here in Alaska.
-Too bad there are so many motor homers here in Alaska that all the RV repair people are too busy to help.
-Also it will take several days to even find a replacement air conditioner.
+Too bad there are so many motor homes here in Alaska that all the RV repair people are too busy to help.
+Also, it will take several days to even find a replacement air conditioner.
 Kathy and Warren are worried that when we start down to California it will be too hot in their coach for the doggies.

 They put their heads together and decided that maybe a portable air conditioner might work in the meantime.
 So back to Costco this afternoon to purchase a unit that might do the trick.
 We shall see.